cmu-cloud-lab/cmu-cloud-lab.github.io/pages/mydoc/mydoc_ExperimentqPCR.md

   - `DenaturationTime`

 ### Analysis
-{% include important.html content="Default `BaselineDomain` range may lead to incorrect analysis of the Quantification Cycle.
-If initial analysis results in a Quantification Cycle that occurs in the middle of the amplification curve, reduce the upper range value." %}
+- Default `BaselineDomain` range may lead to incorrect analysis of the Quantification Cycle.
+If initial analysis results in a Quantification Cycle that occurs in the middle of the amplification curve, reduce the upper range value.
 - After executing `AnalyzeQuantificationCycle[]`, re-run `PlotObject[]` to see the Quantification Cycle show up on the plot (as a large dot).

 ## Example 1 - Multiple Samples